 Over to you, Faces…

 If you're a practitioner who uses consent forms for your business, you might already have heard about digital consent forms.
-And if you haven’t signed up to go digital yet yourself, there are several reasons why you should maybe consider it.
+And if you haven’t signed up to go digital yet, there are several reasons why you should consider it.

 Most, if not all, practitioners use mobile phones, tablets, and laptops to manage their business.
 Switching to digital for your consent form process can make it easier to manage all your documents from one place.

-Even if you're not tech-savvy, there are several digital consent form apps out there that not only do the job but are user-friendly.
-It doesn’t take long to learn how to use them, streamlining the process of obtaining and storing informed consent and making it all very straightforward.
+Even if you're not tech-savvy, there are lots of user-friendly digital consent form apps out there.
+It doesn’t take long to learn how to use them.
+They help you to streamline the process of obtaining and storing informed consent.

 Apps allow you to tap on checkboxes and type your answers to queries.
 You can even do it well before an appointment since some apps allow you to email your client's consent form straight to their inbox.
 That way they can fill it out themselves for you to review.

-Emailing the form electronically in advance saves appointment time, as does the fact there’s no need to print forms out.
-Neither is there any need to create a paper filing system, or find space for it, since all your forms are stored digitally on a secure server.
+Emailing the form electronically in advance saves appointment time, and means there’s no need to print forms out.
+Neither is there any need to create a paper filing system, or find space for it.
+All your forms are stored digitally on a secure server.

 If you're a freelance practitioner, this is especially useful.
 It means you can create and store different consent forms for different treatments in different salons or clinics, all in one place.
 That should leave you with more time to focus on your work.